lishwanth/fraud_detection_system/README.md

 ## Contact Information

-For any inquiries or issues, please reach out to the project maintainer at lishwanthkumar@gmail.com .
+For any inquiries, suggestions, or issues, please contact the project maintainer at your_email@example.com.